An explanation of Mondrian's oeuvre by Michael Sciam

 An endless source of variety

 In Broadway Boogie Woogie a certain configuration of unity changes and opens up to new possible configurations.
-The form (our ideas) changes but not the substance (the vital universal energy) that is expressed by the perpendicular relationship and the most vivid colors such as yellow, red and blue.
+The form (our ideas) changes but not the substance, i.e. the vital universal energy that is expressed by the relationship between opposite lines and the most vivid colors such as yellow, red and blue.

 No flattening of diversity

 Globalization cannot mean flattening of diversity.
 In Broadway Boogie Woogie a true unity is given in the synthesis and equivalence of all the components and not in the overpowering of one over the others.
 The dynamic process we have observed in the painting finds a moment of pause only when all the components reach equilibrium in the unitary plane.
-The world will not find peace as long as one prevails over the others, precluding balance, harmony and unity to them and to themselves.
+The world will not find peace as long as one prevails over the others, precluding balance, harmony and unity.
 Paradise on earth?

 The space of Broadway Boogie Woogie is not symmetrical and yet each thing, although different in shape and/or color, is as valuable as the other.
 This is one of the secrets of neoplastic geometry that, in my opinion, will be of great help in the search for new possible social and spiritual models.